aws-samples/step-functions-workflows-collection/early-stopping-sf-bedrock/README.md

    - Optionally, provide a name for your execution in the "Name" field
    - Click "Start execution" to begin the workflow

-4. Monitor the Execution
+3. Monitor the Execution
    - The console will display a visual representation of your workflow execution
-   - You'll see the workflow spawn multiple parallel agents with different specialized approaches
+   - The main workflow starts execution of 4 worker agents in parallel using a distributed map
-   - Watch as some agents complete successfully while others are terminated early
+   - Worker agent execution shows the agent with success, and others as aborted
-   - When execution completes, review the output in the "Execution output" tab to see the synthesized result
+   - Review the main workflow's output in the "Execution output" tab to see the synthesized result

-5. Verify Results
+4. Verify Results
    - Check that the output includes a "status" field (typically "synthesized")
    - Review the "processing_details" section to confirm early stopping functionality
    - Verify that responses include attribution to AWS Documentation